KamilBT/bebras_quiz/README.md

 To run project, use npm start.
 It will create localhost server on port 3000 where you can preview this project.

-For now this is just a protoype:
+For now this is just a prototype:
-  - Quiz tasks a predefined
+  - Quiz tasks are predefined
   - Tasks are localy implemented

 Plan: